Visit the institution website for COVID‑19 updates

 2.2 honours degree or above in a relevant subject.
-Applicants without these qualifications but with relevant professional experience will be considered on an individual basis - A good standard of fluency in Gaelic is necessary Postgraduate Loans
+Applicants without these qualifications but with relevant professional experience will be considered on an individual basis -A good standard of fluency in Gaelic is necessary Postgraduate Loans (SAAS)

 Months of entry